Pranavharshans/Notorium/implementations.md

 - **Formatted Output for Generated Notes**
   - **Date:** 2025-04-03 14:19:47
   - **Description:** Updated the output formatting for generated notes.
 The notes now include distinct sections, bold characters, and large title fonts for an appealing display.

+- **UI Improvement: Notes Above Transcript with "See More"**
+  - **Date:** 2025-04-03 22:53:28
+  - **Description:** Modified the `src/app/home/page.tsx` component.
+In the 'My Notes' view, the Notes section is now displayed above the Transcript section.
+The transcript is initially truncated to 300 characters with a "See More" / "See Less" button to expand/collapse the full text.

 ## Planned Features